March 2 ~ Nonsense Fantasy and Laughter

-"A person's a person, no matter how small," he wrote.
+“A person’s a person, no matter how small,” he wrote—offering young readers a lesson in respect and kindness.

-The Cat in the Hat (1957) was written from a basic 225 word list.
-How the Grinch Stole Christmas (1957) gave us a morality tale with a character whose heart "was two sizes too small."
+The Cat in the Hat (1957) was written from a basic 225-word list.
+How the Grinch Stole Christmas (1957) gave us a morality tale with a character whose heart “was two sizes too small,” then grew with grace.

 “You have brains in your head.
 You have feet in your shoes.